-- 4.6.6 The erection on an allotment of any building (other than an accessory building) which does not comply with Rule 4.6.1 shall be a non-complying activity in the Living Z, 1A, 1A2, 1A3, 1A4 zones at Prebbleton and all Living 2 and 2A zones. - Note: There is no maximum number of accessory buildings allowed on an allotment, but Rule 4.7 Site Coverage applies to all buildings.
+4.6.6 The erection on an allotment of any building (other than an accessory building) which does not comply with Rule 4.6.1 shall be a non-complying activity in the Low and Medium Density areas covered by an Outline Development Plan, Living 1A, 1A2, 1A3, 1A4 zones at Prebbleton and all Living 2 and 2A zones.

+Note: There is no maximum number of accessory buildings allowed on an allotment, but Rule 4.7 - Site Coverage - applies to all buildings.